 - Opportunity – similar to strengths except they’re external, positive factors that could be leveraged to your business’s advantage.
 For example, an extended drought could be considered an opportunity if your business produces water-saving devices.

 - Threat – similar to weaknesses except they’re external, negative factors that could harm your business.
 For example, the same extended drought could be considered a threat if your business sells thirsty tropical plants or turf.

-The SWOT analysis template provides you with an easy way to break down an issue based on your business’s specific strengths, weaknesses, opportunities, and threats.
+The SWOT analysis template (PDF, 1MB), opens in new window provides you with an easy way to break down an issue based on your business’s specific strengths, weaknesses, opportunities, and threats.

-Use this template to analyse a single issue.
+Use the template to analyse a single issue.
 We recommend identifying the issue and presenting it as a short, easy-to-understand sentence such as: